sindresorhus/ansi-escapes/readme.md

 ### cursorForward(count)

-Move cursor forward a specific amount of rows.
+Move cursor forward a specific amount of columns.
 Default is `1`.

 ### cursorBackward(count)

-Move cursor backward a specific amount of rows.
+Move cursor backward a specific amount of columns.
 Default is `1`.

 ### cursorLeft